dkkloimwieder/pg-todo-tutorial/README.md

-    [x] section-1 - Setup of docker-compose with postgres, initial migrations to setup a schema and table in postgres [x] section-2 - Postgraphile CLI, fun with graphiql, express [] section-3 - Apollo-client, React, pubsub with websockets [x] main - current
+    [x] section-1 - Setup of docker-compose with postgres, initial migrations to setup a schema and table in postgres [x] section-2 - Postgraphile CLI, fun with graphiql, express [] section-3a - Brief interlude with queries, some further simplification of postgraphile and an "inital" working todo app with apollo and react
+    [] section-3 - Apollo-client, React, pubsub with websockets
+    [x] main - current